(function(x) x + 1)(5)

 | False | Empty type (a type with no values) |

 When you write a function with signature A -> B, you are constructing a proof that if you have an A, you can produce a B. A function integer -> character proves that integers can be converted to characters.
-If no function of type A -> B can be written, then the proposition “A implies B” has no proof.
+If no function of type A -> B can be written, the proposition “A implies B” has no proof.

 30.8 Functors, monoids, and friends